Karna's Three Promises From Krishna

 According to one such story, he used to water the Sun God every day.
 It is said that he would give away anything he might ask him for, as a donation.
 We know that Arjuna and Karna were enemies in the battle of Mahabharata.
 Both of them were equally good in the art of warship.

-He again reached the banks of the river early morning and there Varun Dev disguised as a Brahmin (priest) came to Karna, after he had finished offering the water to Sun God.
-Varun Dev asked him for his Kavach, which Karna happily gave away.
-However, Varun Dev was impressed by his generosity, in return of which he gave a divine Astra (weapon), which he could use for his protection but only once.
+He again reached the banks of the river early morning and there Indra Dev disguised as a Brahmin (priest) came to Karna, after he had finished offering the water to Sun God.
+Indra Dev asked him for his Kavach, which Karna happily gave away.
+However, Indra Dev was impressed by his generosity, in return of which he gave a divine Astra (weapon), which he could use for his protection but only once.

 Karna Defeated At The Hands Of Arjuna